vicanso/awesome-go/README-1k.md

 _Libraries and tools for templating and lexing._

 - [templ](https://github.com/a-h/templ) - A HTML templating language that has great developer tooling.
-Stars:`7.6K`.
-- [sprig](https://github.com/Masterminds/sprig) - Useful template functions for Go templates.
-Stars:`4.1K`.
+Stars:`7.8K`.
 - [quicktemplate](https://github.com/valyala/quicktemplate) - Fast, powerful, yet easy to use template engine.
 Converts templates into Go code and then compiles it.
 Stars:`3.1K`.
 - [pongo2](https://github.com/flosch/pongo2) - Django-like template-engine for Go.
 Stars:`2.8K`.
 - [maroto](https://github.com/johnfercher/maroto) - A maroto way to create PDFs.
 Maroto is inspired in Bootstrap and uses gofpdf.
 Fast and simple.
 Stars:`1.5K`.